surfliner/surfliner-mirror/docs/themanual/comet/devsetup.md

-## Setting up a development environment
+## Setting up a development environment for Comet

 The current practice for Comet development is to use a `k3s` tool called `k3d` which creates containerized `k3s` clusters.